nrough/framework/RoughSets/Infovision.CudaLib/Readme/README.txt

 Releases
 --------
+V1.27 20-07-14
+	Fix: CUDA and OpenCL tests should handle devices with max block threads < 1024
+	Fix: Single floating point Execute called instead of double (emulator only)
+	Add: CUDA 6.0 support.
+	Add: Compute capability 5.0 support.
+	Add: CUDA 6.0 support.

+V1.26 25-11-13
+	Fix: Emulator
+	Add: SIMD in a word function.
+	Add: Throw statements now cause all threads to abort.
+	Fix: Structs with property Length were not translated correctly.
+	Fix: Ignore cast to object.
+	Add: Support for classes with the DeviceClassHelper (enable in translator).
+	Add: Warp Shuffle Functions (CUDA only).

 V1.25 02-08-13
 	Fix: Typo in xml comment of GThread.
 	Fix: Use of eCudafyAddressSpace attribute on parameters (needed for OpenCL).